Some parametric tests based on sample spacings: Introduction

 We have also performed an extensive numerical study to assess finite sample performances of the proposed tests.
-For large sample size ($n\geq 50$), asymptotic distributions of the test statistics are reasonably close to their limiting distribution for many models that we have investigated.
-It is noteworthy to mention that proposed tests can be used in certain situations where likelihood ratio tests may not exist due to unboundedness of the likelihood function, e.g., certain finite mixture distributions and heavy tailed distributions (Pitman, 2018).
-As an application we have considered one such example.
-Even when likelihood ratio tests exist, performances of proposed tests are very similar to those of likelihood ratio tests.
-In the following discussion, $\chi^2_d(\delta)$ denotes a non-central chi square random variable with $d$ degrees of freedom and non-centrality parameter $\delta$, and $\chi_d^2$ denotes a central chi square random variable with $d$ degrees of freedom. $\mathbb{R}$ will denote the real line and for any positive integer $p$, $\mathbb{R}^p$ will denote the $p$-dimensional Euclidean space.
+For large sample sizes ($n\geq 50$), asymptotic distributions of the test statistics are found to be reasonably close to their limiting distribution for many models that we have investigated.
+It is noteworthy that the proposed tests can be used in situations where LRT may not exist due to unboundedness of the likelihood function, e.g., certain finite mixture distributions and heavy tailed distributions (see Pitman 2018, p.~70).
+Even in certain situations where LRT exist, performances of proposed tests are observed to be comparable to those of LRT.

+Throughout, $\chi^2_d(\delta)$ denotes a non-central chi square random variable with $d$ degrees of freedom and non-centrality parameter $\delta$, and $\chi_d^2$ denotes a central chi square random variable with $d$ degrees of freedom. $\mathbb{R}$ will denote the real line, and for any positive integer $p$, $\mathbb{R}^p$ will denote the $p$-dimensional Euclidean space.
 Convergences in probability and distribution are denoted by $\xrightarrow{p}$ and $\xrightarrow{d}$, respectively.

-Rest of the paper is arranged as follows.
-Tests for univariate distributions are discussed in Section 2.
+The rest of the paper is structured as follows.
+Tests for univariate distributions are introduced in Section 2.
 In Section 3, tests for multivariate distributions are discussed.
-A numerical study to assess finite sample performance of our tests is given in Section 4.
-A discussion based on the study is given in Section 5 and all the proofs are given in the Appendix.
+A numerical study to assess finite sample performance of the proposed tests is reported in Section 4.
+In Section 5, a real data analysis is presented.
+A discussion based on the study is made in Section 6.
+All the proofs are given in the Appendix.

-\section{Tests for univariate distributions}
+\section{Tests for Univariate Distributions}